bitsofinfo/hazelcast-consul-discovery-spi/README.md

 **Example:** excerpt from [explicitIpPortRegistrator-example.xml](src/main/resources/explicitIpPortRegistrator-example.xml)

-Start your hazelcast app such as with the below, this would assume that hazelcast is actually reachable via this configuration via your Docker host and the port mappings that were specified on `docker run`. (i.e. the IP below would be your docker host/port that is mapped to the actual hazelcast app container and port it exposes for hazelcast)
+Start your hazelcast app such as with the below, this would assume that hazelcast is actually reachable via this configuration via your Docker host and the port mappings that were specified on `docker run`. (i.e. the IP below would be your docker host/port that is mapped to the actual hazelcast app container and port it exposes for hazelcast).

+[https://github.com/docker/docker/issues/3778}(See this Docker issue for related info on detecting mapped ports/ip from **within** a container)

-`java -jar myHzApp.jar -DregisterWithIpAddress=192.168.0.22 -DregisterWithPort=5703 .... `
+`java -jar myHzApp.jar -DregisterWithIpAddress=<dockerHostIp> -DregisterWithPort=<mappedContainerPortOnDockerHost> .... `

 ```
 <property name="consul-registrator-config"><![CDATA[